twinstar6980/Twinning.Documentation/english/advanced.md

 The runtime flow of the tool is as follows:

-1. The user starts `Shell` and passes the parameters needed to run the tool.
+1. The user starts `Shell` and passes the arguments needed to run the tool.

-2. `Shell` starts and gets the file path of `Kernel`, the `Script` that the tool needs to execute, and the parameters passed to `Script` from the parameters provided by the user.
+2. `Shell` starts and gets the file path of `Kernel`, the `Script` that the tool needs to execute, and the arguments passed to `Script` from the arguments provided by the user.
 The user can perform drag and drop or input path to the tool to provide the tool arguments.

 3. `Shell` loads `Kernel`, calls its interface function, and passes `Script` and arguments to it.